ninatubau/denoising/README.md

 pip install csbdeep
 ```
 OR
-Since installing TensorFlow with its dependencies (CUDA, cuDNN) can be challenging, there is a ready-to-use [Docker container](https://hub.docker.com/r/tboo/csbdeep_gpu_docker/) as an alternative to get started more quickly.
+since installing TensorFlow with its dependencies (CUDA, cuDNN) can be challenging, there is a ready-to-use [Docker container](https://hub.docker.com/r/tboo/csbdeep_gpu_docker/) as an alternative to get started more quickly.

 - Clone this repository
 ```bash